Pulsar vs Westinghouse

 Is Pulsar a reliable generator brand?

-Based on the available data, Pulsar carries a Tier D reliability rating with a score of 54 out of 100.
-This places it well below average and suggests that long-term dependability could be a concern compared to higher-rated brands.
+Based on the available data, Pulsar earns a Tier D reliability rating with a score of 54 out of 100.
+This places it well below average and suggests that long-term dependability may be a concern compared to higher-rated brands like Westinghouse, which scores 95 out of 100 in reliability.

-How does Westinghouse compare to Pulsar in terms of value?
+How does Westinghouse compare to Pulsar on value?

-Does Westinghouse have more generator options than Pulsar?
+Does Westinghouse offer more generator options than Pulsar?

 Yes.
-Westinghouse publishes 54 generator models compared to Pulsar's 32.
-This larger catalog gives Westinghouse buyers more choices across different wattage ranges, fuel types, and feature sets.
+Westinghouse has 54 published generator models compared to Pulsar's 32.
+This larger catalog means Westinghouse provides more choices across different wattage ranges, fuel types, and use cases.